-162. The main prospects for growth of copper consumption in the future are being linked to development of so called "green technologies": electric vehicles and renewable energy (wind and solar power generations etc.).
+162. The main prospects for growth of copper consumption in the future are linked to development of so-called "green technologies", meaning electric vehicles (EV) and renewable energy (wind and solar power generation, etc.).

-163. According to DBS Group Research estimates, copper consumption by electric vehicles will increase by 19 % per year exclusive from chargers and infrastructure28.
-By 2020 already, metal consumption in this industry will exceed the current level by nine times (from 207 thousand tonnes to 1,91 million tonnes), and by 2035, with sustained growth rate, by 22 times, to 4,6 million tonnes.
-According to ICA estimates, copper consumption by electric vehicles will increase at a higher rate and will reach 1.74 million tonnes already by 202729.
+163. According to DBS Group Research estimates, copper consumption by EVs will increase by 19 per cent per year, exclusive, for chargers and infrastructure.
+By 2020, metal consumption in this industry will already exceed the current level by nine times from 207,000 tonnes to 1.91 Mt, and by 2035, with sustained growth rate, by 22 times to 4.6 Mt.
+According to ICA estimates, copper consumption by EVs will increase at a higher rate and will reach 1.74 Mt already by 2027.

-164. While production of a passenger car with internal combustion engine requires approximately 23 kg copper, hybrid electric vehicle requires 40 kg, plug-in hybrid electric vehicle - 60 kg, battery electric vehicle - 83 kg, hybrid electric bus - 89 kg, battery-powered electric bus - 224-369 kg.
+164. While production of a passenger car with internal combustion engine requires approximately 23 kg copper, a hybrid EV requires 40 kg, a plug-in hybrid EV 60 kg, a battery EV 83 kg, a hybrid electric bus 89 kg, and a battery-powered electric bus 224-369 kg.

-165. Besides the electric vehicles themselves, copper is required for chargers and necessary infrastructure.
+165. Besides the EVs themselves, copper is required for chargers and necessary infrastructure.
 Depending on capacity, one charger requires from 0.7 to 0.8 kg copper.
-For example, the American WiTricity Corporation developed a wireless charger for sedan type electric vehicle, which requires 4 kg copper to produce30.
+For example, the American WiTricity Corporation developed a wireless charger for sedan-type EVs, which requires 4 kg copper to produce.

-166. It is obvious that the expected copper consumption growth in electric transportation industry depends directly on its development rates.
-The proportion of sales of electric vehicles in the structure of world vehicle trade amounted to 2.2 %, with more than 2 million electric cars sold in total.
-At the same time, this is 64 % more than last year and hundreds of times more than in 2010, when only several thousands of cars were sold31.
-According to Bloomberg forecast, sales of electric vehicles will exceed 40 million by 2035, which will amount to 20 % of vehicle sales32.
-At present, the main consumer of electric vehicles is China - according to the data of International Energy Agency, almost half (45 %) of 5.1 million electric vehicles in the world at the end of 2018 travel the roads of China33.
-Taking into account the significant government support, the market of electric automobiles is expected to grow by 25 % annually34, and in the long run the main demand growth will be ensured by China.
-Besides from the electric motor vehicles, China is actively developing electric rail transport, including high-speed rail transport, demanding significant amount of copper (377 kg per train and 12 tonnes per 1 km of railroad).
-According to ICA forecast, by 2030 copper consumption in Chinese transport industry will increase almost three times, by 3.3 million tonnes35.
+166. It is obvious that the expected copper consumption growth in the electric transportation industry depends directly on its development rates.
+The proportion of sales of EVs in the world vehicle trade amounted to 2.2 per cent, with more than 2 million electric cars sold in total.
+At the same time, this is 64 per cent more than last year and hundreds of times more than in 2010, when only several thousands of cars were sold.
+According to a Bloomberg forecast, sales of EVs will exceed 40 million by 2035, which will amount to 20 per cent of vehicle sales.
+At present, the main consumer of EVs is China.
+According to the data of International Energy Agency (IEA), almost half (45 per cent) of the 5.1 million EVs in the world as of the end of 2018 are on the roads of China.
+Taking into account the significant government support, market of electric automobiles the is expected to grow by 25 per cent annually, and in the long run the main demand growth will be ensured by China.
+Besides electric motor vehicles, China is actively developing electric rail transport, including high-speed rail transport, demanding a significant amount of copper (377 kg per train and 12 tonnes per 1 km of railroad).
+According to an ICA forecast, by 2030 copper consumption